dfilan/dfilan.github.io/_posts/2021-11-21-meta_puzzle.md

 ## Solution to the puzzle

 Take the sentence "I worship Satan, or I am single"---where "or" is used in the sense that both could be true.
 No Satanist could say such a sentence, because if a Satanist said it, it would be true.
 Therefore, the person who spoke it must have been God-fearing.
-Since the person is God-fearing, they do not worship Satan, so they must be single, since otherwise the sentence is false.
+Since the person is God-fearing, they do not worship Satan, so they must be single, since otherwise the sentence would be false.

 ## The meta-puzzle